 Any marketer focused on SEO will tell you that it’s sometimes frustrating to wait for Googlebot to recrawl an updated page.
 The reason is simple.
 Until Googlebot recrawls the page, the old content will show up in the search results.
 For example, imagine someone added content that shouldn’t be on a page, and that new content was already indexed by Google.
 Since it’s an important page, you don’t want to take the entire page down.
 In a situation like this, you would typically update the page, resubmit your xml sitemap, and hope Googlebot stops by soon.
 As you can guess, that doesn’t make anyone involved with the update very happy.

 For some companies, Googlebot is visiting their website multiple times per day.
-But for others, it could take weeks to get recrawled.
+But for others, it could take much longer to get recrawled.
 So, how can you make sure that a recently updated page gets into Google’s index as quickly as possible?
 Well, Google has you covered.
-There’s a tool called Fetch as Googlebot that can be accessed within Google Webmaster Tools that you can use for this purpose.
-Let’s explore Fetch as Googlebot in greater detail below.
+There’s a tool called Fetch as Google that can be accessed within Google Search Console (GSC) that you can use for this purpose.
+Let’s explore Fetch as Google in greater detail below.

-If you aren’t using Google Webmaster Tools, you should be.
+If you aren’t using Google Search Console (GSC), you should be.
 It’s an incredible resource offered by Google that enables webmasters to receive data directly from Google about their verified websites.
-Google Webmaster Tools also includes a number of valuable tools for diagnosing website issues.
-One of the tools is called Fetch as Googlebot.
-The primary purpose of Fetch as Googlebot is to submit a URL, and then view how the page looks to Googlebot (Google’s web crawler).
-This can help you diagnose issues with the URL at hand.
-For example, is Googlebot not seeing the right content, is the wrong header response code being thrown, etc.
+Google Search Console also includes a number of valuable tools for diagnosing website issues.
+One of the tools is called Fetch as Google.

-But, that’s not the only use for Fetch as Googlebot.
-In 2011, Google added functionality for submitting that URL to its index, right from the tool itself.
-You can submit up to 500 URL’s per week via Fetch as Googlebot, which should be sufficient for most websites.
-This can be a great solution for times where you updated a webpage and want that page refreshed in Google’s index as quickly as possible.
-In addition, Google provides an option for submitting the URL and linked pages to the index.
-This enables you to have the page at hand submitted to the index, but also other pages that are linked to from that URL.
+But, those aren’t the only uses for Fetch as Google.
+Google also has functionality for submitting that url to its index, right from the tool itself.
+You can submit up to 500 urls per month via Fetch as Google, which should be sufficient for most websites.
+This can be a great solution for times when you updated a webpage and want that page refreshed in Google’s index as quickly as possible.
+In addition, Google provides an option for submitting the url and its direct links to the index.
+This enables you to have the page at hand submitted to the index, but also other pages that are linked to from that url.
 You can do this up to 10 times per month, so make sure you need it if you use it!

-Let’s go through the process of using Fetch as Googlebot to submit a recently updated page to Google’s index.
+Let’s go through the process of using Fetch as Google to submit a recently updated page to Google’s index.
 I’ll walk you step by step through the process below.

-How to Use Fetch as Googlebot to Submit a Recently Updated Page to Google’s Index
+How to Use Fetch as Google to Submit a Recently Updated Page to Google’s Index

-1. Access Google Webmaster Tools and Find “Fetch as Googlebot”
+1. Access Google Search Console and Find “Fetch as Google”

-You need a verified website in Google Webmaster Tools in order to use Fetch for Googlebot.
-Sign into Google Webmaster Tools, select the website you want to work on, expand the left side navigation link for “Diagnostics”.
-Then click the link for “Fetch as Googlebot”.
+You need a verified website in Google Search Console in order to use Fetch as Google.
+Sign into Google Search Console, select the website you want to work on, expand the left side navigation link for “Crawl”.
+Then click the link for “Fetch as Google”.

 2. Enter the URL to Fetch

 You will see a text field that begins with your domain name.
-This is where you want to add the URL of the page you want submitted to Google’s index.
-Enter the URL and leave the default option for Googlebot type as “Web”, which will use Google’s standard web crawler (versus one of its mobile crawlers).
+This is where you want to add the url of the page you want submitted to Google’s index.
+Enter the url and leave the default option for Google type as “Desktop”, which will use Google’s standard web crawler (versus one of its mobile crawlers).
 Then click “Fetch”.

 3. Submit to Index

 Once you click Fetch, Google will fetch the page and provide the results below.
 At this point, you can view the status of the fetch and click through that status to learn more.
-But, you’ll notice another option next to the status field that says, “Submit to Index”.
-Clicking that link brings up a dialog box asking if you want just the URL submitted or the URL and Linked Pages.
-Select the option you want and then click Submit.
+But, you’ll notice another option next to the status field that says, “Submit to index”.
+Clicking that link brings up a dialog box asking if you want just the url submitted or the url and its direct links.
+Select the option you want and then click “Go”.
+Note, you will also have to click the captcha confirming you are human.
+Google added that in late 2015 based on automated abuse it was seeing from some webmasters.

 A Successful Fetch: